asouza/vaas/README.md

 		}

 If you have more than one provider, you could pass a varargs of Class<? extends AuthProvider> and the authentication would stop in the first success.

 # protecting URL's

 The URL protection on VAAS is based on Rules definitions.
 Instead of associate Roles as ADMIN,MANAGER and GUEST you associate objects that protect URLs.
-For example, a simple Rule definition.
+For example, here's a simple Rule definition:

 		@SessionScoped
 		public class VaasRoleRule implements Rule {

+            @Inject
 			private VaasSession userSession;
+            @Inject
 			private Collection<Group> rolesAllowed;

-			public VaasRoleRule(VaasSession userSession, Collection<Group> rolesAllowed) {
-				this.userSession = userSession;
-				this.rolesAllowed = rolesAllowed;
-			}

 			@Override
 			public boolean isAuthorized() {

-				if(rolesAllowed.isEmpty()){
+				if (rolesAllowed.isEmpty()) {
 					return true;
 				}

 				boolean valid = false;

-				if(userSession.isLogged()){
+				if (userSession.isLogged()) {
 					Authenticable user = (Authenticable) userSession.getLoggedUser();

 					for (Group role : rolesAllowed) {